Efficient Learning-Based Control of a Legged Robot in Lunar Gravity: RESULTS

 \subsection{Real-World Power Consumption Comparison in Multiple Gravity Environments}

 We deployed the Earth and Moon locomotion policies on the real robot using the gravity offload system presented in Sec.~\ref{sec:gravity_offload} to simulate lunar gravity.
 Note that this environment differs from actual lunar gravity, as the offload only provides a single force on the robot's base instead of offloading all links.
 The legs are instead internally offloaded as described in Sec.~\ref{sec:mdp}.
-We compare the power consumption of the gravity-scaled baseline locomotion policy and the gravity-scaled power-optimized locomotion policy in Earth gravity and the lunar test environment (Fig.~\ref{fig:power_loco_real}).
+The robot operated on a flat surface with high-friction mats.
+We compare the power consumption of the gravity-scaled baseline locomotion policy and the gravity-scaled power-optimized locomotion policy in Earth gravity and the lunar test environment (Tab.~\ref{tab:power_loco_real}).
 We powered the robot via an external power supply and measured the power supply voltage and current with an oscilloscope to measure the total power consumption.
 The robot's standby consumption - with all systems running but no torque applied to the drives - is \SI{77}{\watt}.
 We evaluated only the added consumption when running the control policies, which arises from the losses in the drivetrain (winding and gearbox losses) and the mechanical power at the joints (Sec.\ref{sec:power_reward}).
+For each run, we averaged the power over \SI{15}{\second}, which corresponds to roughly 22 gait cycles.